A nēnē in its natural habitat

 Nēnē Conservation Timeline

-From near extinction to a conservation success story, explore the key moments in the recovery of Hawaii's state bird.
+From near extinction to a conservation success story, explore the key moments in the recovery of Hawaii's state bird, with a population growing from 30 birds in 1952 to over 3,500 by 2022.

 1778